 If you ever find that your deep fat fryer is not working correctly, please do not attempt to fix the problem yourself.
 Instead, call us straight away.

 A member of our team will then attend quickly and carry out the deep fryer repair, if possible.

 Maintain Air Conditioning

-Let’s face it: hotel kitchens are hugely hot places.
+Let’s face it: hospitality/hotel kitchens are hugely hot places.
 This means that the staff members really need to have some air conditioning – without it, they’ll be hot and stressed, and this could adversely affect their work.

 Simple maintenance of an air conditioning unit should ensure that it stays working throughout the year.

 The most important things to clean are the filters, as doing so will stop the machine getting clogged up, and therefore reduce the risk of the unit breaking down.

 When the filters have been removed, the front coil can also be carefully cleaned using a special cleaning agent.

 If your air conditioning has an issue, we can help.
 Contact us and a trained air conditioning repair engineer will attend as soon as possible.

 We can also provide annual air conditioning maintenance checks.